Passing (gender): Effects of passing and not passing

 The risks of not fully passing for the gender one is presenting as can vary depending on the circumstances.
 There is a significant difference between drag queens, or those who otherwise dress for performances, and transgender persons.
 Risks tend to be much higher for those concerned with passing on a fairly constant basis as opposed to those attempting to pass in the context of a public or semi-public performance.

 Transgender people face high rates of harassment and violence, including sexual, physical, and verbal violence and harassment, sexual objectification, and social stigmatization.
-Job insecurity is a risk for transgender people as well, with a 2022 U.S transgender survey finding that 11 percent of respondents were fired, laid off, forced to resign, or lost a job due to their gender expression or gender identity.
+Job insecurity is a risk for transgender people as well, with a 2022 US transgender survey finding that 11 percent of respondents were fired, laid off, forced to resign, or lost a job due to their gender expression or gender identity.
 Some trans people may stealth as cisgender for the sake of safety and/or security.
 Additionally, being outed by one's physical attributes as a transgender or gender non-conforming individual can negatively impact one's cultural experience, resulting in neglect, abuse, or being disowned by one's community.

 Passing and choosing whether or not to be stealth can contribute to emotional stress.
 A study of 24 transgender and gender expansive (TGE) physicians found that "they reported a tension between wanting to be 'stealth'... and being out because of a sense of obligation to be visible for TGE patients and colleagues."
 Passing can lead to a sense of dissonance with the LGBT+ community and limit in-group solidarity.

 Additionally, passing can result in confrontation and violence due to observers feeling tricked.
-DJ and transgender woman Infiniti says, "I was always upfront [about being transgender]...there were several instances where men would be like, 'You were trying to trick me' [and] getting violent.”
+DJ and transgender woman Infiniti says, "I was always upfront [about being transgender]...there were several instances where men would be like, 'You were trying to trick me' [and] getting violent."